Ypertex/blog/content/articles/test-your-way-to-success/index.md

 This expertise in oneself leads to the "know one, know all" syndrome.
 Let me give you some examples that might appear familiar to you:

 * A reckless car driver disrespects the traffic rules to your disadvantage.
-You swear at them since you assume they must be a disrespectful person in general to treat you this way.
+You swear at them since you assume they must be a disrespectful person, in general, to treat you this way.
 * A parent doesn't seem to care that their children throw a tantrum.
-You complain, assuming that the person must be a bad parent in general to indifferently let their kids behave like this.
+You complain, assuming that the person must be a bad parent, in general, to indifferently let their kids behave like this.

 What if I told you that the driver in the first example rushed to see their child after it was just hospitalized with severe injuries?
 What if the parent in the second example just had suffered the loss of their spouse?
 Under these circumstances, I'm quite certain, you'd immediately empathize with them and change your attitude towards them.